asuhopoljac/Raffish/README.md

 Just to be a bit funny and annoy users, i made the bot say "yeah... nah." every time it detects someone that is not a bot say "yeah", you can change what the keyword it dectects is (on line 9 \ nine) and you can change what it replies when detected (line 6016 / six-thousand and sixteen).

-Dont forget to add your token at the bottom :)'
+Dont forget to add your token at the bottom

 (DM ME ON DISCORD FOR ENHANCED VERSION - shorter script, more features, channel deletes, faster response time & more cool shi)

-enjoy chaos
+enjoy chaos, and stay kawaii

-- asuhopoljac
+-- asuhopoljac (>'~')> --